Atkins Frozen Meals

-to see new Atkins branded TV dinners in the frozen food section at Walmart.
+Yesterday I happened to see new Atkins frozen meals in the frozen food section at Walmart.
 I thought it was a neat idea, good for a quick meal that would be fairly close to my paleo foods.
-Let me start with I usually cook all my meals at home and bring them with me with the past two weeks being an exception.
-First I had that nasty stomach virus that put me down and I couldn’t cook, as soon as I got over that I caught what might be the flu.
+While I usually cook all my meals at home and bring them with me with the past two weeks being an exception.
+First I had that nasty stomach virus that put me down and I couldn’t cook.
+Furthermore as soon as I got over that I caught what might be the flu.
 In any case once again no cooking.
 Seeing these I thought that in a pinch having a few of these handy could help you get through a sickness or lazy spell.
 If they taste any good that is.
-So lets get down to eating I’m starving!
+So let’s get down to eating these Atkins Frozen Meals I’m starving!

-The selection was pretty big with probably around six different varieties.
-Unfortunately though either they are vary popular and are selling out or they have just not all came in yet, because I was only able to find three different flavors to test.
+The Atkins Frozen Meals selection was pretty big with probably around six different varieties.
+Unfortunately though either they are very popular and are selling out or they have just not all came in yet, because I was only able to find three different flavors to test.
 The flavors I got were: Crustless Chicken Pot Pie, Beef Merlot and Farmhouse Style sausage Scramble.
 Looking at the labels for the rest thought I am eager to try them as well.

 Farmhouse Style sausage Scramble

 This is a breakfast bowl with scrambled eggs with custom-made sausage, American cheese, green and red bell peppers and fire-roasted onions.
 It has 22g of protein, no added sugar, 29g of Fat, 370 total calories and 5g net carbs.
 I’ve eaten a few breakfast bowls in my time, the Hardee’s low carb one, other frozen ones with potatoes, and some homemade ones.
 With the exception of my homemade ones this is by far the best I’ve ever had.
 To be honest it might beat out some of the homemade ones.